tmr08c/tmr08c.github.io/_posts/2015-09-26-using-vim-to-drive-tddd.md

   <img src='/images/run_spec_dispatch.gif'></img>
 </center>

-*Note: The behavior of the quick fix window is dependent upon your environment.
+*Note: The behavior of the quickfix window is dependent upon your environment.
 Check the [README](https://github.com/tpope/vim-dispatch#foreground-builds) for how each environment works.*

 For those interested in where `let g:rspec_command = "Dispatch bin/rspec {spec}"` comes from - it is a setting for vim-rspec.
 It tells the plugin how you want to run your specs and [can be customized](https://github.com/thoughtbot/vim-rspec#custom-command) to run any command.
 We will explore this command and its flexibility further in the next section.